Skip to content

 • Thin walls (< 0.060 in) require careful fixturing — POM deflects under clamping

 MakerStage machines acetal (POM/Delrin) in both homopolymer and copolymer grades.
-Every RFQ includes a free DFM review — we'll flag thin walls, tight-tolerance features that need special tooling, and any grade substitution recommendations before your order is placed.
+The quote review can flag thin walls, tight-tolerance features that may need special tooling, and grade-substitution questions before production starts.

 Section 6 of 6